 Stop press: just asked Mr R: “Do you remember anything about Peter Lorre’s Pork Chops?”
 His reply, quick as a flash and with emphasis: “They were NICE.”
 So there you go!

-- 6 thick pork chops
+6 pork chops

-- 6 potatoes, sliced very thin
+6 Irish potatoes, peeled and sliced very thinly

-1 heaped tablespoon flour
+1 heaped tablespoon of flour

 Green beans to serve

 Cut all the fat from the chops.
 Dice the fat then fry the cubes in an iron skillet or frying pan.
 Season the chops with salt and pepper and brown on both sides in the rendered fat.
 Cover the bottom of a greased casserole dish with potatoes, then alternate layers of the chops and potatoes, ending with a potato layer.

 Add the flour to the remaining fat in the frying pan, and brown it thoroughly.
 Pour in enough of the milk to make a very thin gravy, with which you cover the contents of the casserole.
 Cover and bake for one hour.
 About five minutes before the dish is done, remove the lid to let the potatoes brown nicely.

 Put the green beans in a saucepan with just enough water to cover.
 Add the cubes of crisp, browned fat from the frying pan, along with two tablespoons of the liquid in which the meat has been browned.
 Cook slowly.
 This method gives them a delicious flavour.